hanspr/mi-ide/README.md

 # ![Micro](./assets/logo.png)

-Micro ide is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.
+mi-ide (_mi ide_ in spanish, _My ide_) is a spin-off version of the great micro editor project at https://github.com/zyedidia/micro.

 This version is a highly customized and modified versión with many of the features that I always wanted in a ssh terminal editor; and that are, some how, missing in all the editors I tried.
 Or some editors have all of them, but the learning curve to be proficient, has always been to steep for me (which is the first feature that I always wanted : _short learning curve_).